AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `peering_ha_gw_size` - (Optional) Size of the Peering HA Gateway to be created.
 Required if enabling Peering HA. **NOTE: Please see notes [here](#peering_ha_gw_size-1) in regards to any deltas found in your state with the addition of this argument in R1.8.**

 ### Insane Mode
 * `insane_mode` - (Optional) Enable Insane Mode for Gateway.
 Insane Mode gateway size must be at least c5 series (AWS) or Standard_D3_v2 (AZURE).
 If enabled, a valid /26 CIDR segment of the VPC must be specified to create a new subnet.
-Only supported for AWS, AWSGov or AZURE.
+Only supported for AWS, AWSGov or Azure.
 Valid values: true, false.
 * `insane_mode_az` - (Optional) Region + Availability Zone of subnet being created for Insane Mode gateway.
 Required for AWS and AWSGov if `insane_mode` is set.
 Example: AWS: "us-west-1a".

 ### SNAT/DNAT